qiqphp/qiq/docs/en/blocks.md

 ```

 The `setBlock()` method opens the specified block; `getBlock()` closes the
-block and echoes the captured output between the two method calls.
+block and echoes the captured output from between the two method calls.

 Then, a view file might redefine that block: